CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Recipes/Recipes_Crafting_Table.md

 ```

 This one is more strict on which recipes to remove and will only remove shapeless recipes that craft `output` with `input`.
-If `wildcard` is true, it will remove shapeless recipes that craft `output` with `input` and other, non-specified items (for example you could disable all shapeless recipe that contain, among others, lapis as ingredient).
+If `wildcard` is true, it will remove shapeless recipes that craft `output` with `input` and other, non-specified items (for example you could disable all shapeless recipe that contain, among others, Lapis as ingredient).

 `output` is an IIngredient
 `inputs` is an IIngredient[]